rearc-data/fred-privately-owned-housing/product-description.md

-New Privately Owned Housing Units Started | FRED
+New Privately Owned Housing Units Started (HOUST) | FRED
 =========================

 The source code outlining how this product gathers, transforms, revises and publishes its datasets is available at [https://github.com/rearc-data/fred-privately-owned-housing](https://github.com/rearc-data/fred-privately-owned-housing).